-- 1. Emmanuel College Application Form - 2.
-Application fee of \$25 (waived for those who visit and apply on campus) - 3.
-Official high school transcript showing grade point average (GPA), class rank, and graduation date (only for those who have attempted fewer than 18 hours). - 4.
-SAT or ACT scores (only for those who have attempted fewer than 18 credit hours) (See Provisional Acceptance above.) - 5.
-Official transcript(s) from each college/university attended with a current class schedule if enrolled at the time of application to Emmanuel College.
-Final college transcript must be received within two-weeks after last enrollment period. - 6.
-Transfer Eligibility Form completed by the Dean of Students or the administrative officer in charge of student discipline at the last postsecondary school you have attended as a student, regardless of length of time passed since your enrollment.
+2. Application fee of \$25 (waived for those who visit and apply on campus)

+3. Official high school transcript showing grade point average (GPA), class rank, and graduation date (High School transcripts will only be required for those students who transfer in less than 24 hours of acceptable credit).

+4. SAT or ACT scores (Test scores will only be required for those students who transfer in less than 24 hours of acceptable credit.)
+(See Provisional Acceptance above.)

+5. Official transcript(s) from each college/university attended with a current class schedule if enrolled at the time of application to Emmanuel College.
+Final college transcript must be received within two-weeks after last enrollment period and prior to the first day of class attendance.

+6. Transfer Eligibility Form completed by the Dean of Students or the administrative officer in charge of student discipline at the last postsecondary school you have attended as a student, regardless of length of time passed since your enrollment.
 Please be advised that information disclosed on this required form may impact your acceptance to Emmanuel College.